Value-State Gated Attention for Mitigating Extreme-Token Phenomena in Transformers: Experiments

 \textbf{Value-state drains.} Mitigating attention sinks directly corresponds to the stabilization of value-state norms, as illustrated in~\Fref{fig:bb}(b).
 In the vanilla model (left), the <$s$> token suffers from a severe value-state drain, with its norm aggressively reduced toward zero.
 This reflects the optimizer's response to the high attention weights, consistent with theoretical analysis.
-In the VGA model (right), this pathology is absent.
+The severe degradation of the start token’s value state, which characterizes the Vanilla model, is mitigated in IGA model (middle), preventing an aggressive reduction towards zero.
+However, the value representation's magnitude in IGA does not stabilize at the maintained, non-pathological level achieved by the VGA model (right).
+In the VGA model, this pathology is absent.
 The norm of the <$s$> token's value state is maintained at a healthy, non-pathological level comparable to other tokens in the sequence, confirming that our mechanism removes the pressure to destroy value representations.